Are you sure bicycle hire is the best option?

 4. Give the components on your hire bike a quick safety check.
 There are a few things to look over before taking a hire bike on holiday out for a spin.
 Like kicking the tyre of a second hand car, but much more useful.

 Make sure the brakes are working properly by holding each one closed in turn, pushing the bike down into the ground and forward at the same time.
 If you push down hard and the brakes are good, the bike shouldn’t move.
 Give the brake pads a quick look over too, and make sure they aren’t overly worn.
 Give each wheel a spin to make sure it rotates straight and true, and inspect the tyres while you do so.

 A road slick should have a nice curved surface.
 After a lot of miles, the contact area will begin to ‘square off’ as the rubber thins, making it more prone to puncture.
 You also want to look out for signs of damage or “checking” to the side walls, or any large marks on the contact area from road debris.

 Finally, give the cranks a good shake -they should be tight with no rattle- and make sure you can change in and out of each gear smoothly.

 5. The front brake is on the right… right?
-If you are renting a bike on the continent, chances are the breaks are the opposite way round to what you are used to.
+If you are renting a bike on the continent, chances are the brakes are the opposite way round to what you are used to.
 If you are renting from an area with a lot of British tourists, they may have the rental bikes set up ‘the English way’, just to throw you a curveball.
-Make sure you check, and get used to the break set up before heading off on your first ride.
-Half way down a fast descent is not the best place to get confused between your front and rear brakes.
+Make sure you check, and get used to the brake set-up before heading off on your first ride.
+Halfway down a fast descent is not the best place to get confused between your front and rear brakes.